4 P12

 To follow Jesus is to be together with his person where he is.
 To know him is to make heart connection with him.
 Do you think Peter is learning this yet and growing as Christ's disciple?
 Predispositions will have to be changed if we're going to be free from the barriers to intimate connection with God.
 Feelings we have in our heart need to be attended to in order to vulnerably extend our trust to God ongoingly in relationship.
 Peter continued to struggle with this relational process.

-Matthew 18:21-22 -- Peter later raises this interesting question about forgiveness.
+Matthew 18:21-22--Peter later raises this interesting question about forgiveness.
 I think there are two ways to consider this question: what are the limits of our obligation in what we should do?, or, what is the extent of involvement we should have with others, especially those who wrong us or who are needy?
 Since Peter was more into what he did than relationships, it seems that he asked the former in terms of the quantity of doing something.
 Presumably, Peter wanted to fulfill his obligation, which seemed reasonable.
 Jesus, however, refocused Peter on what's really important, while helping him to understand Peter's own person.
 The numbers aren't important here but relationships and the quality of relational love.
 This wasn't about what Peter does but about what the other person needs.
 The parable Jesus relates to illuminate this is about giving mercy (Gk. eleeo), expressing compassion to relieve the other person's misery, affliction, need.
 If Peter had been ongoingly experiencing God's mercy and grace in this way, he would have understood what's important here.
 It involves redefining ourselves according to the reality of our own poverty (ptochos), being vulnerable with these feelings (pentheo) in our heart before God and humbly (praus) living this truth and relational experience with others, as we discussed earlier about the Beatitudes.
-Peter's focus suggests, in my opinion, that he had trouble with forgiveness and, therefore, with love -- both loving others and himself.
+Peter's focus suggests, in my opinion, that he had trouble with forgiveness and, therefore, with love--both loving others and himself.
 Persons who define themselves primarily by what they do and have tend to have this problem, asking God similar questions.
 Do you think the prostitute who anointed Jesus would have asked the same question as Peter?

-On the same subject of forgiveness Jesus reiterated in similar words the importance of relational quality (Lk.17:3-4).
+On the same subject of forgiveness Jesus reiterated in similar words the importance of relational quality (Lk 17:3-4).
 After hearing this, the apostles (including Peter) asked Jesus to increase their faith (v.5) to which he responded with the famed mustard seed (v.6).
 What prompted this request?
 Based on what Jesus told them (vv.1-4) prior to their request, they must have felt inadequate to measure up to his expectations.
 So, they asked for greater quantity of faith to fulfill what they needed to do.
 There's a place for such a request, but not as an expression of this kind of perspective and concern.
 Jesus' focus on the mustard seed shows us that it's not about quantity of faith for us to better do something.
 It's about exercising what faith we do have; it's about exercising the quality of trust in our relationship with God and extending the resulting experience of love to relationship with others.
 This is not about what we can do with just a small quantity of faith.
 This is what we will experience and what we will be as we exercise trust and intimacy with God.

 Faith is not a means to highlight ourselves.
 Faith as intimate trust is the relational means for deeper involvement with God and our privilege to serve him.
-This seems to be Jesus' point in the illustration he adds (vv.7-10): just be who/what you truly are and do what you've been told -- no more, no less; since you're not worthy to fulfill it on your own, God will help you to be/do that which he desires; the results will be because of his grace, therefore it is the servant who should be thankful, not the master.
+This seems to be Jesus' point in the illustration he adds (vv.7-10): just be who/what you truly are and do what you've been told--no more, no less; since you're not worthy to fulfill it on your own, God will help you to be/do that which he desires; the results will be because of his grace, therefore it is the servant who should be thankful, not the master.

 There is no limit to God's grace because he doesn't do relationships under obligation.
 And the extent of his loving involvement with us is eternity, the potential for our heart's experience is the heart of God.
-As Jesus revealed, our God is full of grace and truth, that is, our Father's unfailing love and faithfulness (Jn.1:14).
+As Jesus revealed, our God is full of grace and truth, that is, our Father's unfailing love and faithfulness (Jn 1:14).
 Peter and his colleagues needed a new way: feed off God's grace and grow in experiencing his love.

-John 13:1-10 -- Jesus was to show them this new way in an experience Peter could have never imagined.
+John 13:1-10--Jesus was to show them this new way in an experience Peter could have never imagined.
 In that upper room prior to his death, "he now showed them the full extent of his love"(v.1).
 "The full extent" (Gk. eis telos) means the complete, continuous, perpetual, eternal action of God's love as he covenanted and now fulfills in Jesus, his Son.
 As he washed his disciples' feet and came to Peter, try to put yourself in Peter's place.
 From our discussion of Peter, what do you think Peter's tone was in the question he raised to Jesus (v.6)?
 What was going on for Peter in this moment?
 Jesus responded (v.7) that at the moment "you do not realize" (Gk. oida, intuitively know, understand, recognize already) "but later you will understand" (Gk. ginosko, know by learning or experience).
 You would think that this was sufficient to pacify Peter in his indirect question.
 Can you imagine what Peter is feeling at this point?
 Peter did more than object to Jesus' footwashing.
 His words (v.8), in the Greek aorist subjunctive mood with the double negative, were the strongest expression of categorical denial and refusal to let Jesus do it.
-Does this remind you of their interaction earlier in Mt.16:21-23?
+Does this remind you of their interaction earlier in Mt 16:21-23?
 Peter struggled deeply in these moments for him to feel so strongly.
 Reflect on the issues for Peter and what was involved that made their relationship difficult.

 Once again Peter is controlled by predispositions in his thinking and biased by his feelings.
 Because he defined himself primarily by what he did, he defined Jesus this way also.
 There was absolutely no way in Peter's perceptions of his Lord and his God that Jesus could do this.
 Jesus couldn't be his own person; he had to be the person Peter wanted him to be.
 But Peter undoubtedly had mixed feelings here.
 Based on how he defined himself, that's how he did relationships.
 He essentially compared people on a human totem pole.
 This process of stratification placed Jesus at the top and Peter below, if not the bottom.
 He was unworthy to have his Lord, Messiah, King, God wash his feet.
 Therefore, he relationally rejected Jesus in his act of love.
 He was not open to such intimacy.
 As you've placed yourself in Peter's position, consider if there are ways you are not open to intimacy with Jesus.